erinroby/seattle-ios-401d3/week-08/README.md

     * Change your Guest model accordingly to have firstName, lastName, and email address.
     * Update UI to include fields for lastName and email in BookVC and setup constraints.
     * Assign lastName and email to guest.
-	* **Bonus:**
-		* Setup an application flow that allows you to query for room availability from a fromDate and toDate range.
-Users should be able to book a reservation based on the availability.

   * [Class 3:](class-3/)
   	* Create a ReservationService class that should abstract away your business logic (booking reservations, checking availability, etc)